 If you want to brew passionflower tea at home, all you need is dried or fresh passionflower leaves and hot water, in addition to any sweeteners you may desire.
 Dried leaves can either be crushed into a powder to infuse in the tea, or the leaves can be placed in an infuser or tea strainer.
 Fresh leaves can also be used to brew this tea, in which case about a 1/4 cup of the leaves is required for a strong brew.

-- 1/4 cup of fresh passionflower leaves
+- 1/4 cup fresh passionflower leaves

-- 2 cups of water (filtered)
+- 2 cups water filtered

-Step 4 – Remove from heat and cool, then strain the tea into a teapot or mug.
+- Remove from heat and cool, then strain the tea into a teapot or mug.

-Step 5 – Add honey or sugar, if desired, and enjoy!
+- Add honey or sugar, if desired, and enjoy!

 Side Effects of Passionflower Tea

 While most of these side effects are the result of drinking an excessive amount of this tea, you should still monitor your use and reaction to this tea carefully.

-- Pregnancy – One of the stimulant properties of this powerful tea affects uterine contractions, which can be very dangerous for pregnant women, and can even result in miscarriages or premature labor.
-Breast-feeding women are also advised not to consume this beverage, as it can pass along potent chemicals to their child.
+- Pregnancy: One of the stimulant properties of this powerful tea affects uterine contractions, which can be very dangerous for pregnant women, and can even result in miscarriages or premature labor.
+Breastfeeding women are also advised not to consume this beverage, as it can pass along potent chemicals to their child.

-- Cognitive Confusion – Common side effects of drinking large quantities of passionflower tea include dizziness, lack of coordination, mental confusion and anxiety.
+- Cognitive Confusion: Common side effects of drinking large quantities of passionflower tea include dizziness, lack of coordination, mental confusion, and anxiety.
 If you experience any of these side effects, discontinue use and avoid operating motor vehicles or taking any physical risks.

-- Gastrointestinal Distress – Nausea, vomiting, bloating and cramping have been reported when high levels of this tea are consumed, as the active components can cause inflammation in the gut.
+- Gastrointestinal Distress: Nausea, vomiting, bloating and cramping have been reported when high levels of this tea are consumed, as the active components can cause inflammation in the gut.

-- Blood Pressure – Being able to lower blood pressure is a benefit to heart health, but in combination with other blood pressure-lowering medications, it can be dangerous, resulting in fainting, lightheadedness, drowsiness and muscle weakness.
+- Blood Pressure: Being able to lower blood pressure is a benefit to heart health, but in combination with other blood pressure-lowering medications, it can be dangerous, resulting in fainting, lightheadedness, drowsiness, and muscle weakness.

-- Sedation – The sedative properties of this tea are highly praised, but they can also cause negative reactions with certain medications, such as anti-depressant, antispasmodic and anti-anxiety medications, resulting in highly intensified sedative effects.
+- Sedation: The sedative properties of this tea are highly praised, but they can also cause negative reactions with certain medications, such as anti-depressant, antispasmodic, and anti-anxiety medications, resulting in highly intensified sedative effects.
 If you are prescribed any of these medications, speak with your doctor before adding passionflower tea to your daily or weekly health regimen.